ibrahawari/easy-mongo-express/README.md

 ## add route

-In `routes`, create a new javascript file to extend the baseRoute, for example:
+In `routes`, create a new javascript file to extend the `baseRoute`, for example:

 ```javascript
 let baseRoute = require('./baseRoute');